 When a student behavior of concern takes place in which a student is alleged to have shown concerning behaviors, these steps must be followed by the reporting individual:

-Within two (2) business days, a Conduct Officer will notify the person who submitted the report that the information has been received.
+3. Within two business days, a Conduct Officer will notify the person who submitted the report that the information has been received.

-In order to assist students in becoming more productive citizens of our community and to provide guidance in addressing behaviors of concern, the following are actions that the BAT may consider (but is not restricted):
+In order to assist students in becoming more productive citizens of our community and to provide guidance in addressing behaviors of concern, the following are actions that the BIT may consider (but is not restricted):

-Wake Technical Community College understands the sensitivity of information obtained, provided, and/or alleged in such reports as it pertains to an individual’s reputation, privacy, and anonymity.
+Wake Technical Community College understands the sensitivity of information obtained, provided and/or alleged in such reports as it pertains to an individual’s reputation, privacy and anonymity.
 Any report of concerning behaviors or threats of violence will be handled in a confidential manner, with information released only on a need-to-know basis.
 When appropriate, legal guidance will be requested.

 If the need should arise to evacuate a building because of fire or other impending danger, a general alarm will be sounded.
 When such an alarm is sounded, individuals should leave the building by way of the nearest exit.
 Individuals should become familiar with posted evacuation routes.

-The college does not assume responsibility for injuries or losses sustained on- or off-campus by any student.
-For this reason accident insurance is included in the Student Administration fee for all curriculum students.
-Students in select workforce continuing education courses shall be required to purchase accident insurance as part of their registration.
+The college does not assume responsibility for injuries or losses sustained on or off campus by any student.
+For this reason, accident insurance is included in the Student Administration Fee for all curriculum students.
+Students in select Workforce Continuing Education courses shall be required to purchase accident insurance as part of their registration.

-All students covered by the insurance policy are responsible for reading the Student Accident Insurance Plan brochure to understand the extent of coverage and the procedures for filing a claim; a copy of the brochure can be obtained from the Registrar's Office.
+All students covered by the insurance policy are responsible for reading the Student Accident Insurance Plan brochure to understand the extent of coverage and the procedures for filing a claim.
+A copy of the brochure can be obtained from the Registrar's Office.
 All provisions described in the Student Accident Insurance Plan brochure will prevail in the event of any discrepancy between this policy and the brochure.

-The college requires each person enrolling in a Health Sciences curriculum and students in select workforce continuing education courses to have student malpractice liability insurance coverage in the amount of $2,000,000/$5,000,000.
+The college requires each person enrolling in a Health Sciences curriculum and students in select Workforce Continuing Education courses to have student malpractice liability insurance coverage in the amount of $2,000,000/$5,000,000.
 Students enrolled in Health Sciences curriculum may purchase this insurance from a local insurance agency.
 Proof of coverage must be presented at the time of registration by providing the policy or certification of insurance.
-In the absence of proof of coverage, students enrolled in a Health Sciences curriculum are required to purchase professional liability insurance through the College’s blanket liability insurance program at the time of registration.
-Payment for this insurance will be included in the registration fee for workforce continuing education students.
+In the absence of proof of coverage, students enrolled in a Health Sciences curriculum are required to purchase professional liability insurance through the college’s blanket liability insurance program at the time of registration.
+Payment for this insurance will be included in the registration fee for Workforce Continuing Education students.